Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/kernels/ConnectedComponent.rst

     return result

-Here, connected component will get all indegree and outdegree of each u when the input graph is directed.
-As a result, one addition csr2csc operation is required at the begining.
+Here, the connected component gets all indegree and outdegree of each u when the input graph is directed.
+As a result, one addition csr2csc operation is required at the beginning.

 Interface
 ===========
 The input should be a directed/undirected graph in compressed sparse row (CSR) format.
-The result will return a vertex list with each vertex value containing the lowest vertex id in the CC.
+The result returns a vertex list with each vertex value containing the lowest vertex id in the CC.

-Implemention
+Implementation
 ===========

-The detail algorithm implemention is illustrated as below:
+The detail algorithm implementation is illustrated below:

 .. image:: /images/CC_kernel.png
    :alt: Diagram of Connected Component